Eric Johnson (Texas politician): Second term

+Controversies

+Civility

+At his inauguration, Johnson vowed to bring civility back to Dallas City Hall.
+This was a rebuke to what many saw as an aggressive style by some members of the Dallas City Council, which turned off some voters.
+Since becoming mayor, city officials, political consultants, and city hall watchers have criticized him as aloof, difficult to track down, and authoritarian.
+They describe Johnson's mayoral style as being dependent on interpersonal politics, rewarding loyalists while threatening and obstructing opponents.

 Performance of City Hall

-As the COVID-19 pandemic began to strike Dallas, critics attacked Johnson's style after he became the Emergency Management Director for the City of Dallas, a designation that effectively took control away from the Dallas City Council and City Manager for pandemic response.
-Johnson had created COVID-19 City Council committees, but received additional criticism for taking away a co-chair designation from the committees.
+As the COVID-19 pandemic began to strike Dallas, critics attacked Johnson's style after he became the emergency management director for the city of Dallas, a designation that effectively took control away from the Dallas City Council and city manager for pandemic response.
+Johnson had created COVID-19 city council committees, but received additional criticism for taking away a co-chair designation from the committees.

 Johnson was also targeted for protests over Shingle Mountain, a 190,000-ton mountain of roof shingles in debris occupying a private lot next to a few homes in southern Dallas, by local environmentalists demanding help from Dallas City Hall.
 After multiple public calls, activists launched a protest at Locke Lord, the law firm at which Johnson is a partner, even though the city had already approved a plan to remove the shingles, which were dumped there before Johnson was mayor.

 During the 2020 DISD bond election, Johnson did not offer an explicit endorsement of the proposed bonds with his stated reason being he wanted to avoid a potential conflict of interest.
 Even though Johnson and his law firm are not representing the bond for Dallas Independent School District, the Mayor's spokesperson provided an updated statement by saying he "wants to avoid even the appearance of a conflict because he is a bond attorney."
-Tim Rogers, the editor of D Magazine who had previously attacked Johnson for various issues such as his attempt to get his boots fixed, blasted the mayor for not using the bully pulpit to support DISD.
+Tim Rogers, the editor of D Magazine who had previously criticized Johnson for Johnson's attempt to get his ten-year-old boots fixed by airing the query publicly on Twitter, blasted the mayor for not using the bully pulpit to support DISD.